niklasramo/tikki/README.md

 <h3><a id="ticker" href="#ticker" aria-hidden="true">#</a> Ticker</h3>

-`Ticker` is a class which's constructor accepts an optional configuration object with the following properties:
+A class that accepts an optional configuration object (via constructor) with the following properties:

 - **phases** &nbsp;&mdash;&nbsp; _array_
   - Define the initial phases as an array of phase names (string).